musfy/alx-low_level_programming/0x00-hello_world/README.md

     .section    .note.GNU-stack,"",@progbits
 $ amonkeyprogrammer@ubuntu:~/c/0x00$
 ```
+### Repo

+          * GitHub repository: alx-low_level_programming
+          * Directory: 0x00-hello_world
+          * File: 100-intel

-## UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
+## 8-UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity

 Write a C program that prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error.